 Admission Frequently Asked Questions

-December 1 is our priority deadline for scholarship consideration.
-Students who complete their application by this date to receive priority scholarship consideration.
+- December 1 is our priority deadline.
+Students who complete their application by this date receive priority scholarship consideration.
 After December 1, decisions are made on a rolling basis.

-We recommend that you apply early in the fall of your senior year of high school.
-The application for fall 2022 opened on August 1, 2021.
+- We recommend you apply early in the fall of your senior year of high school.
+The application for the following year opens on August 1.

 - A completed application